oddbird/oddleventy/content/blog/2022/cq-syntax.md

 - `size` establishes size containment on both dimensions of the container, and allows us to query either the inline or block size.
-  **Be careful with this**,
+  **Be careful with this** --
   elements might collapse entirely if they can't get either a width or height value from their contents.

 There is no `block-size` option.
-I won't go into all the reasons here, but it wasn't possible from browsers to implement, and there are fewer use-cases for it anyway.
+I won't go into all the reasons here, but it wasn't possible for browsers to implement, and there are fewer use-cases for it anyway.

 [^style]: Chrome has started to implement